-To begin, the air system in the home is called HVAC, an abbreviation for heating, ventilation and air conditioning.
+To begin with AC 101, the air system in the home is called HVAC, an abbreviation for heating, ventilation and air conditioning.
 Now what?
 You can do a quick web search for “HVAC terminology for homeowners” to grab intermediate level education.
 If you type in “HVAC for dummies” you’ll get a much more pared down version.
 When we input our search terms, we found an amazing analogy that compares HVAC to the human body:

 This is a great concept, but you may need a bigger picture.
 Let’s talk about the basic physical equipment that a home HVAC system requires.

 Air Conditioning 101 – Let’s Get Visual

 The most common piece of equipment you might recognize is the condensing unit outside.
 It looks something like this:

 This houses the fan, condenser coil and compressor.

 The next big piece of equipment is the furnace which hides behind a door you never open and stars in childhood nightmares or scary movies.
 The filter houses the evaporator coil, heat exchanger, filter and blower.
 The furnace looks something like this:

 Next up is the ductwork and vents.
 The ductwork is as you see in the photo below, although it is exposed whereas your ductwork may be hiding behind the drywall in your house, with the only telltale sign being the vents.
 The ductwork moves the cool air through your house and pushes it out through the vents.

 For the new homeowner, your inspector should have given the HVAC system a life expectancy range when you purchased your home.
 If not, it should last somewhere between 8-20 years, but this depends on several variables: